mezdahun/CoBe/README.md

 ## Resolume
 Resolume uses layers which when added together, create a composition, which is the final output.
 Currently:
-    Layer 2: SpoutSender --> The Unity output
+- Layer 1: Drone footage of water
-    Layer 1: Drone footage of water
+- Layer 2: SpoutSender --> The Unity output

 These layer are mixed together, and their individual opacities can be controlled by playing with the layer's respective "V" slider (in green).